gerwin3/nixcfg/README.md

 * On laptop, swaylock does not activate after closing the lid and opening again even though `swayidle` is configured to do so via `before-sleep`.
 * The NVIDIA open driver [does not load correctly](https://github.com/NixOS/nixpkgs/issues/334180) which causes CUDA to error with code 999.
 The workaround for now is to manually call `sudo modprobe nvidia_uvm` before using CUDA which fixes the issue until next boot.
+* The NVIDIA open driver does not compile with the latest Linux kernel 6.12.
+Keeping 6.11 for now.

 ## Installation